-- -Proper lubrication, page 9. - -Regular maintenance as described in this section. - Remove the Guide Bar from the saw for all maintenance.
+- -Proper lubrication.
+See "Bar & Chain Lubricant." - Regular maintenance as described in this section. - Remove the Guide Bar from the saw for all maintenance.

-ling the chain.
-The chain can be sharp enough to cut you even though it may be too dull to cut wood.
+CAUTION: Always wear gloves when handling the chain.
+The chain is sharp enough to cut you even though it is too dull to cut wood.